rabilrbl/Chatbot-WhatsApp/README.md

 ## Summary
 Deploying a Flask application to the cloud is a relatively simple task.
 Start by setting up the environment variables as specified in the .example.env file, then deploy using a cloud hosting provider's documentation.
 Enjoy using chatbot-whatsapp!

+# WhatsApp Usage

+## Sending Messages
+To send messages to the chatbot, send a message to the WhatsApp number associated with the chatbot.
+The message should be sent from the phone number specified in the environment variable `AUTHORIZED_PHONE_NUMBER`.
+The message should be sent in the following format:

+`<message>`

+## Generating Images
+To generate images for messages, send a message to the WhatsApp number associated with the chatbot.
+The message should be sent from the phone number specified in the environment variable `AUTHORIZED_PHONE_NUMBER`.
+The message should be sent in the following format:

+`/image <message>`